Epsom railway station, Victoria

 In April 2014, the Victorian Government announced that a new Epsom station would be constructed.
 It is serviced six times on weekdays, by extending some services that formerly terminated at Bendigo.

-Disused stations Bagshot, Wellsford and Avonmore are located between Epsom and Elmore.

 Platforms and services

 Epsom has one platform.
 It is serviced by terminating V/Line Bendigo line services from Southern Cross, and through Echuca line services between Echuca and Southern Cross.